 Preserve a piece of your outdoor wedding site in a necklace #Fashion DIY#DIY#jewelry#superficial snack Updated Oct 12 2015 (Posted May 23 2013) Catherine Clark bijouxandbits Used with permission from Stars for Streetlights Stacie at Stars for Streetlights came up with a rad way to preserve a little piece of your ceremony site: use some local rocks to craft up a necklace!
 Or you could use some rocks from a meaningful place and wear it to the wedding itself.
 What you'll need to create this necklace: Rocks Leather or fabric scraps Seed beads Embroidery thread A strong glue like Aleene's 7800 Adhesive Then you have some gluing, blanket stitching, and a few hours of Firefly reruns to get you through it.
 I'll let Stacie explain all the details here.
 The best part of a project like this is that it can totally scale to your time and resources.
 Small rocks/sea glass/shells = smaller time commitment.
 Used with permission from Stars for Streetlights Used with permission from Stars for Streetlights Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS 3 unconventional (and surprisingly affordable!)
+Fix Typo Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS 3 unconventional (and surprisingly affordable!)
 Los Angeles wedding venues NEXT Laura & Jason's rainbow sacred circle potluck wedding Show/Hide comments [ 2 ] This is totally gorgeous!!
 I love the idea of the backing.
 Don't forget to make sure it's ok to take something from the site!
 Some sites have LTN (Leave No Trace) policies: leave only footprints, take only pictures!
-6 agree Reply Please please please don't take rocks or sand (or anything) off the beaches of Hawai'i.
+Reply Please please please don't take rocks or sand (or anything) off the beaches of Hawai'i.
 This is a holy rule, and we try to abide by it.
 It's like carving your name into the ancient walls of Petra.
 Just don't do it.
 Reply Leave a Reply to Lina Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.